-Today, there are several free screenwriting software available like Celtx, but they usually come with some limitations.
+Today, several free screenwriting software are available like Celtx, but they usually come with some limitations.
 That is why some people opt instead to use Google Docs to write their next screenplay.
 By tweaking fonts, line spacing, style rules, and margins, you can create a perfectly formatted screenplay using Google Docs for free.
-In this tutorial, we will show you how to format a screenplay in Google Docs in no time.
+This tutorial will show you how to format a screenplay in Google Docs in no time.

 Screenplay Formatting Requirements

 Before you begin formatting your screenplay in Google Docs, it’s important to know what formatting studios look for in screenplays they’re reviewing.
 Generally, there’s a slight variation between screenplays when it comes to spacing, fonts, and indentations.
 However, if you’re targeting a specific studio, consider using one of their past screenplays as a formatting guide.

 According to the Nashville Film Institute, the following is the standard screenplay format:

 - 1-inch right margin (between 0.5 inches and 1.25 inches), ragged

 - Each page has about 55 lines, whatever the paper size, excluding the page number and spaces after it

 - Actor parenthetical (wrylies) 3.1 inches from the left side of the page (1.6 from the margin)

 - Dialogue speaker names (in all caps) 3.7 inches from the left side of the page (2.2 from the margin)